le0ruslan/linux-monitoring/README.md

 # LinuxMonitoring v2.0

 ## About the Project
-LinuxMonitoring v2.0 is a real-time system monitoring and analysis tool.
-The project includes tools for log monitoring, data analysis using GoAccess, and integration with Prometheus and Grafana for metric visualization.
+The project includes solutions for tasks related to writing Bash scripts for file generation and monitoring using Prometheus and Grafana.
+All tasks are described below, with each task having its own directory.

 ## Contents